-Swiss Chard: A Hearty Vegetable That Should Be In Your Garden!
+Swiss Chard: A Vegetable You Need In Your Garden!

 You’ve probably heard a lot about kale lately (and if not, you can read more about it here), but did you know that Swiss chard is another nutritional powerhouse that you can easily grow in your garden?

 Swiss chard is packed with nutrients and minerals, like magnesium, iron and potassium, as well as calcium and zinc.
 It also has many vitamins, including K, A, C, and E.

 Some studies suggest it can help regulate your blood sugar levels, prevent certain types of cancer, boost your immune system and improve digestion.

 Swiss chard is incredibly easy to prepare.
 You can eat it raw in a salad, but some people get turned off by its bitter flavour.
 Fortunately, that goes away when you cook it.
 You can add it to soups and stews, blend it with your favourite smoothies, or sauté it with a little olive oil, finely chopped garlic and thinly sliced onion.